 Twelve-step programs essentially come down to a set of principles that guide a person through acceptance of their problem with addiction, trusting a higher power to take control, addressing moral issues, seeking to make amends for mistakes, and helping others do the same.
 The program accomplished sobriety through two basic objectives: answering spiritual needs and connecting to a community of people who understand what you are going through.
 It has proven to be a powerful methodology.

 Though AA wasn’t developed with scientific standards or studies, it is currently one of the most popular evidence-based treatments in the United States.
-Though it was not started through scientific means, it did have influences from psychologist Carl Jung and William Silkworth (a doctor that treated Bill Wilson and was an early proponent of the idea of addiction as a disease).
+Though it was not started through scientific means, it did have influences from psychologist Carl Jung and William Silkworth (a doctor that treated Bill Wilson and was an early proponent of the addiction as a disease idea).
 Today, we recognize that healthy connections play a large role in overcoming addiction, just as addiction can put a strain on relationships.

 History of 12-Step Programs

 Alcoholics Anonymous started the 12-step recovery program in 1939 as a fellowship of people (primarily men at first) who were looking to get out from under alcoholism.
-Before AA, alcoholism was typically seen as a moral failing, needing to be punished by law.
+Before AA, alcoholism was typically seen as a moral failing which needed to be punished by law.
 Around the turn of the century, the country was embroiled in the Temperance Movement and prohibition.
-When AA was started by fellow recovering alcoholics, rather than political groups, and it acknowledged that addiction was a disease, it attracted people immediately.
+When AA was started by fellow recovering alcoholic users, rather than political groups, and it acknowledged that addiction was a disease, it attracted people immediately.

 Bill Wilson saw the Oxford Group as a way to overcome his own struggle with alcoholism after his promising career was finished because of his problematic drinking.
 He was invited by a friend and attended a few meetings.
-His drinking put in the hospital several times under the care of Dr. William Silkworth, who believed that addiction was a disease in need of treatment.
+His drinking resulted in being put in the hospital several times under the care of Dr. William Silkworth, who believed that addiction was a disease in need of treatment.
 During one hospitalization, Wilson was given a mixture that included hallucinogens and belladonna.
-During his treatment, he had a profound spiritual experience and conversion.
+While in treatment, he had a profound spiritual experience and conversion.
 After his release, he was inspired to re-join the Oxford Group.
 Wilson’s Last Drink was in December of 1934.